 The hard evidence that automakers heed the ratings is the overall improvement in scores.
 NCAP was first, compelling manufacturers to improve vehicle restraints.
 Another example involves the Institute's frontal offset crash tests.
 When the first set of results of this program became public in the mid-1990s, poor performers outnumbered good ones (see "Taurus wins," Dec.
 2, 1995).
 But this has turned around, and it's the rare new car design that doesn't earn a good rating based on the same test.
-So successful is this program that the Institute has looked for ways to get out of the business of frontal offset crash testing altogether (see "Major change in frontal crashworthiness evaluations," March 29, 2006).
+So successful is this program that the Institute has looked for ways to get out of the business of frontal offset crash testing altogether (see Status Report special issue: frontal crash test verifications, March 29, 2006).

 "Everybody who has been rating vehicle safety for years has a similar success story," Lund says.
 "The scores improve over time, and sometimes very quickly.
 This wouldn't happen over and over again if consumers weren't paying enough attention to the ratings to make automakers take notice."